5mehulhelp5/OrderReturn/README.md

     - Simulate SAP actions and status changes on rma request with cron jobs
     - Simulate order creation by automatized process
     - Simulate return request creation by automatized process
+  - Production
-  - Production disables all mock apis and simulation process
+    - disables all mock apis and simulation process
 - Create a public Skuld_Base module with its functionalities
 - Improve module installation process
 - Evaluate viability for a TransportData class and Extension Attributes

 - URGENT TODO:
   - Update interfaces and repositories to add timestamps and soft-delete functionalities to all models
   - Update CLI commands for testing timestamps and soft deletes

+- Working on:
   - Create rma_request CRUD

 - RECENTLY ADDED
-  - Add "deleted_at" column to "\*_codes" and rma_request_items tables
-  - Add timestamps for creation and update to "\*_codes" and rma_request_items tables
-  - Improves db_schema for tables declaration ( removes unnecessary default options )
-  - Adds multi-column indexes ( Composite Indexes )
-    - rma_request
-      - RMA_REQUEST_STATUS_CREATED_AT
-        - status
-        - created_at
+  - db_schema_whitelist.json update

 DONE:
 - Tables creation by db_schema with index optimization: